cliffordthompson/recommended-books/README.md

 # Recommended Books

-Here is a list of books that I recommend accross various topics.
+Here is a list of books that I recommend across various topics.
+In most cases, I link to edition of the book I have.
+But in some cases, that book is not longer searchable on Amazon.

 ## Architecture, Design Patterns, Systems Engineering